MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 			* SP-1.0

 ## Producers/Consumers interaction
-There are one consumer (written in Java) and four producers (two written in Java, two written in C).
+There are one consumer (written in Java) and three producers (one written in Java, two written in C).

 Data is exchanged via a shared in-memory database using the Shielded Plug API.